Mystery Shapes adds excitement to your morning!

 According to the Common Core, children in Kindergarten analyze and compare two- and three-dimensional shapes in different sizes and orientations.

-Children love to take a more in-depth look and count the number of lines a shape may have.
+We can begin the shape attributes now with our preschoolers.
+Children love to examine shapes more in-depth and count the number of lines they may have.

 The trick is that we have to ask.